 Campus Minister / Director of King's University College Chamber Choir

-Janet Loo's area of responsibility is in music ministry and liturgical facilitation, which involves working with the choirs, working with wedding couples to assist in selecting readings and music, and leading a bi-weekly prayer with the songs of Taizé.
+Janet Loo's area of responsibility is in music ministry and liturgical facilitation, which involves working with the choirs, working with wedding couples to assist in liturgical coordination and music, and leading a bi-weekly prayer with the songs of Taizé.
 In addition, she also serves as Artistic Director and Conductor of the award-winning King’s University College Chamber Choir.

 A native of Toronto, Janet has been actively involved in music ministry leadership since 1995.
 She has directed choirs at the University of St. Michael’s College in Toronto, Holy Rosary Church in Toronto, and at St. Peter’s Cathedral Basilica in London.
 Her music ministry outreach has also extended to the medium of television as she worked for several years with the Redemptorist Community on the Perpetual Help Devotions program on Vision TV.

-She is currently a Music Education lecturer at Western’s Don Wright Faculty of Music.
+She is currently a Music Education lecturer at Western University’s Don Wright Faculty of Music.
 She has also led numerous music workshops at conferences, parishes, school boards, and faculties of theology, including being on faculty at the Ontario Liturgical Conference Summer School for Musicians.
+She serves as a member of the Diocese of London Music Committee.
 Janet holds a Master of Music degree in Vocal Performance and Literature from Western University.

 Alexandria (Ali) Neves will assume Maija's position for the duration of her leave.
 Ali is a recent graduate of the Catholic Studies for Teachers program at King's University College and will return to the Faculty of Education following Maija's return.
 This will assist her as she co-ordinates youth opportunities and works with children and their families for sacramental and spiritual formation.
 It is Ali's hope to constantly learn and build relationships with young people, empowering them to learn and grow in Christ.